top of page

 the common cold

 The cold, also known as the “acute upper respiratory tract infection,” commonly occurs among adults and, in particular, young children.
-This viral infection, often caused by rhinoviruses, is related to sore throat, congested nasal passages, low-grade fever, and fatigue that can last up to 3 weeks; the flu on the other hand, caused by the influenza virus, usually manifests similar, but with more severe symptoms, muscle aches and higher fever.
-Infected patients with the common cold want medicine from their doctors, even though the American Academy ofFamily Physicians recommends that health professionals limit prescription of antibiotics and cautions patients not to overuse expensive, often ineffective over-the-counter(OTC) medications.
+This viral infection, often caused by rhinoviruses, is related to sore throat, congested nasal passages, low-grade fever, and fatigue that can last up to 3 weeks; on the other hand, the flu caused by the influenza virus, usually manifests similarly, but with more severe symptoms, muscle aches, and higher fever.
+Infected patients with the common cold want medicine from their doctors, even though the American Academy of Family Physicians recommends that health professionals limit prescriptions of antibiotics and cautions patients not to overuse expensive, often ineffective over-the-counter(OTC) medications.

 How to feel better from the common cold?

 Scientifically proven treatments may help relieve symptoms of colds in adults.
-These include nasal decongestants, zinc lozenges, OTC analgesics, asthma-relief inhalers and nebulizers, intranasal ipratropium (Atrovent), and nasal saline solution that may help clear nasal passages.
+These include nasal decongestants, zinc lozenges, OTC analgesics, asthma-relief inhalers, and nebulizers, intranasal ipratropium (Atrovent), and nasal saline solution that may help clear nasal passages.
 Use of oral nasal decongestants (eg, pseudoephedrine, phenylephrine) may not be a safe option for patients > 50 years of age or persons with cardiovascular disease.
 The side effects of decongestant use may be worsened by caffeine consumption.

-Use of probiotics may help prevent colds, but encouraging results found in clinical studies have not been not significant.
+Use of probiotics may help prevent colds, but results found in clinical studies have not been significant.
 Antihistamines used alone show no benefit in shortening the duration or weakening the severity of upper respiratory infections.
 Use of zinc lozenges shortens the duration of cold symptoms, although it may not affect symptom severity.

-In children, acetylcysteine prescribed to treat a self-limiting illness such as an upperrespiratory infection may help reduce cough and is safe for use in children > 2 years of age.
-Honey consumption (for children > 2 years of age) and use of intranasal ipratropium (for children > 5 years of age) and saline spray/irrigation (for small children>1 year of age) all may significantly reduce symptoms in young patients.Nonprescription cold medications should not be used in children<4 years of age.Further, use of OTC antitussives and antihistamines plus decongestants do not significantly relieve cough symptoms.
+In children, acetylcysteine prescribed to treat a self-limiting illness such as an upper respiratory infection may help reduce cough and is safe for use in children > 2 years of age.
+Honey consumption (for children > 2 years of age) and use of intranasal ipratropium (for children > 5 years of age) and saline spray/irrigation (for small children>1 year of age) all may significantly reduce symptoms in young patients.
+Nonprescription cold medications should not be used in children<4 years of age.
+Further use of OTC antitussives and antihistamines plus decongestants do not significantly relieve cough symptoms.

 For both children and adults, use of echinacea, intranasal steroids, and steam treatments have not significantly helped to reduce the duration or severity of cold symptoms.